-Cleveland Clinic’s Rheumatology Program is one of the nation's top hospitals by U.S. News & World Report and its rheumatology program is one of the largest in the country.
+Cleveland Clinic is ranked as one of the nation's top hospitals by U.S. News & World Report and its rheumatology program is one of the largest in the country.
 Our rheumatologists are leaders in research and specialize in the evaluation, diagnosis and treatment of the conditions that affect the bones, muscles, joints and skin.
 Our team works with patients and their families to create individualized treatment plans for their rheumatic diseases.

 Musculoskeletal disorders and arthritis affect the lives of more than 35 million people in the U.S., with arthritis being the most common cause of disability.